Social Skills Activities For Elementary Students

 Data-Driven Approaches

 Data-driven approaches are becoming increasingly common in social skills education.
 This involves collecting data on students' social skills development, using that data to inform instruction, and monitoring progress over time.
 Data can be collected through various methods, such as observations, assessments, and self-reports.
-By using data to guide their efforts, educators can ensure that their social skills programs are effective and meeting the needs of their students.
+By using data to guide their efforts, educators can check that their social skills programs are effective and meeting the needs of their students.

 Focus on Resilience